|

 incentive.
 In other words, promise a reward after whatever you want is

-It would appear that Chicago Mayor Richard M. Daley is comfortable with
+It would appear, Chicago Mayor Richard M. Daley is comfortable, with

 the "you scratch my back, I'll